The Greatest Battle Lies Within

 “I am.”

-Sir Dargan swallowed and took another step, pushing back his deep green hood to reveal his face, young but rough with a few weeks’ stubble, dark hair long and untamed and sharp blue eyes fixed on the guardian.
+Sir Dargan swallowed and took another step, wincing at the pain in his side, and pushed back his deep green hood to reveal his face, young but rough with a few weeks’ stubble, dark hair long and untamed and sharp blue eyes fixed on the guardian.
 “Have you come to tell me of the final test?”

 The man cocked his head slightly and didn’t answer right away.
 After a moment, he eased but a single pace forward, out of the beam of moonlight, and his form shimmered and shifted until a unicorn and no longer a man stood before Sir Dargan, still encircled with the same violet glow but white and pure as fresh snow on a hilltop beneath a star-strewn sky ruled by a full moon.